toeb/CTestTestAdapter/README.md

 ## Features

-* Discovers all tests which are visable in your CMakeLists.txt by running `ctest -N` in your binary_dir
+* Discovers all tests which are visable in your CMakeLists.txt by running `ctest -N` in your binary_dir (i.e. the directory where your .sln file is)
 * Control of test execution through Test Explorer Window
 * Success or Fail based on Outcome of ctest run
+* Shows console output of test if test fails
+* Shows source line where test is executed in CTestTestfile.cmake
+* Allows debugging of tests
+  * Visual Studio may take a few moments to attach itself to the executed program

 ## Disclaimer